 Minimize Site Disturbance

-If your project is located in an area with frequent rainfall or snowmelt, schedule your repairs during dry seasons to prevent soil erosion and compaction.
+If your project is located in an area with frequent rainfall or seasonal snowmelt, schedule your repairs during dry seasons to prevent soil erosion and compaction.

 Practice Water Conservation